 By David Fraser in Ottawa

-The Liberal government invoked the act on Feb.
-14, the first time it had been used since it replaced the War Measures Act in 1988.
+The Liberal government invoked the Emergencies Act on Feb.
+14, the first time the law had been used since it replaced the War Measures Act in 1988.
 The move temporarily granted police extraordinary powers and allowed banks to freeze accounts.

 David Migicovsky, legal counsel for the Ottawa Police Service, said there were well-established processes in place to deal with protesters, but they didn’t work during the “Freedom Convoy.”